Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance: Abstract

 \section{Abstract}

 Dark matter with mass in the crossover range between wave dark matter and particle dark matter, around $(10^{-3},\, 10^3)$\,eV, remains relatively unexplored by terrestrial experiments.
 In this mass regime, dark matter scatters coherently with macroscopic objects.
-The effect of the coherent scattering greatly enhances the accelerations of the targets that the dark matter collisions cause by a factor of $\sim 10^{23}$.
+The effect of the coherent scattering greatly enhances the accelerations of the targets caused from dark matter collisions by a factor of $\sim 10^{23}$.
 We propose a novel torsion balance experiment with test bodies of different geometric sizes to detect such dark matter-induced acceleration.
-This method provides the strongest constraints on the scattering cross-section between the dark matter and a nucleon in the mass range $(10^{-5}, 10^3)\,$eV.
+This method provides the strongest sensitivity on the scattering cross-section between the dark matter and a nucleon in the mass range of $(10^{-3}, 1)\,$eV.

 {\bf Introduction} -- More than 80 percent of the matter in our Universe today is dark matter (DM)\,\cite{Planck:2018vyg}.
 However, the nature of DM, neither its mass nor interaction with standard model (SM) particles, is unknown\,\cite{Bertone:2004pz, Young:2016ala, Arbey:2021gdg}.
 For a long time, the Weakly Interacting Massive Particle has been the mainstream candidate\,\cite{Lee:1977ua}.
 DM direct detection experiments based on the scattering between the DM and a nucleon have primarily targeted it\,\cite{Lin:2019uvt, Cooley:2021rws}.
 These, however, have not yielded positive results so far, imposing strong constraints on DM heavier than $\mathcal{O}(10)$\,GeV\,\cite{PandaX-4T:2021bab, LZ:2022lsv, XENON:2023cxc}.